-Israel is in the news again today, after a Hamas rocket destroyed a home, injuring seven, in a neighborhood north of Tel Aviv, and Hamas once again received its answer in Israeli airstrikes.
-But going back to the roots of the seventy-year-old conflict, there are some key facts many may not be aware of.
+On Israeli Independence Day, Israel is in the news again, as the world weighs in on the future of the Jordan River’s contested West Bank.
+But going back to the roots of the >seventy-year-old conflict, there are some key facts many may not be aware of.
 And numerous lies and distortions are getting passed off as truth.

 Four key facts you might not have heard: